xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 - How do we store knowledge?

 ---
+## Retrieval Augmented Generation (RAG)

+- hard to set it right (chunking).
+- in agentic AI era RAGs seem to be less efficient.

+---
 ## Empathy Driven Development

 No REST, no GraphQL.
 How to design AX-friendly APIs.